willowell/willowell/CV.md

 #### Webmaster

 * Improved main WordPress website’s UX by using Divi and CSS 3 to design responsive layouts and clean up the existing layout.
-* Raised over CAD$ 6000 for sponsored charity and organization by supporting community with a GatsbyJS website that was the hub for organization’s first virtual convention.
+* Facilitated raise of over CAD$ 6000 for sponsored charity and organization by supporting community with a Gatsby.js (React.js) website that was hub for the organization’s first virtual convention.
 Acquired over 3000 attendees by end of event.
   * Used HTML CodeSniffer to ensure all attendees can enjoy the event and to comply with WCAG2AA.
   * Used GraphQL to type component props and retrieve content.
+  * Used React.js to reveal the main livestream on the website at a specific time.
   * Used Affinity Designer and Bootstrap theme samples for prototyping.

 ## Education